roshanrazz/user-management-api/README.md

 #### 6. You can also run project from docker image pushed in my docker hub repository by using -> docker pull roshanrazz/user-api
 #### 7. Lastly you can use live link as it is deployed on server.
 Just replace localhost with 129.146.132.231.
 Cannot gurantee if it works all the time

+### Note : Port 8080 should be open else you need to change the port in application.properties

 ## Credentials
 ### Role User
 Username : roshan